kstenerud/concise-encoding/cte-specification.md

 The string `"Pretend that this is a huge string"` is marked with the ID `remember_me`, and the map `{a=1}` is marked with the ID `1`.

-#### Marker ID

-A marker ID is a unique (to the document) identifier for marked objects.
-A marker ID can either be a positive integer (up to 18446744073709551615, 64 bits), or a string of case-insensitive basic alphanumerics plus underscore (`[0-9A-Za-z_]`) with a minimum length of 1 and a maximum length of 30 (Note: ID strings cannot begin with a numeric digit).
-Integer marker IDs will generally use less space in the binary format than multibyte strings.

-**Note**: Marker ID comparisons are always case-insensitive.

 ### Reference

-A reference is a _non-referring_, _visible_ pseudo-object that acts as a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
-This could be useful for repeating or cyclic data.
-Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid).

 A reference begins with the reference initiator (`$`), followed immediately (with no whitespace) by either a [marker ID](#marker-id) or a [URI](#uri).

-Rules:

- * A reference with a [local marker ID](#marker-id) must refer to another object marked elsewhere in the same document (local reference).
- * A reference must not be used as a map key.
- * Forward references within a document are allowed.
- * Recursive references are allowed.
- * A reference with a URI must point to:
-   - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
-   - A marker ID inside another CBE or CTE document, using the fragment section of the URI as an ID
- * An implementation may choose to follow or not to follow URI references.
-Care must be taken when following links, as there will be security implications.
- * An implementation may choose to simply pass along a URI as-is, leaving it up to the user to resolve it or not.
- * References to dead or invalid URI links are not considered invalid per se.
-How this situation is handled is implementation specific, and must be fully specified in the implementation of your use case.

 Example: